userfrosting/learn/pages/17.recipes/06.advanced-tutorial/02.database/docs.md

 {% endblock %}
 ```

 What we are interested in here is what's inside the `box-body` div, especially the `{% for pastry in pastries %}` loop.
-In the controller, we passed the rows from the database, contained in an eloquent collection, to the `pastries` key in the render arguments array.
-Those rows from the database, the same one displayed in our debug output, are now available in our Twig template as an array.
-This means we can use [Twig's tags, filters and functions](https://twig.symfony.com/doc/2.x/) to manipulate that array, or any data passed to the Twig template.
-Let's get a closer look this [for](https://twig.symfony.com/doc/2.x/tags/for.html) block:
+In the controller, we passed the rows from the database, contained in an Eloquent Collection, to the `pastries` key in the render arguments array.
+Those rows from the database, the same ones displayed in our debug output, are now available in our Twig template as an array.
+This means we can use [Twig's tags, filters and functions](https://twig.symfony.com/doc/2.x/) to manipulate that array, or any other data passed to the Twig template.

+Let's get a closer look at our `for` block:

 ```html
 {% for pastry in pastries %}